 Leigh Stationers' Primary Academy is an academic powerhouse that manages to maintain the warmth of a local village school.
 It successfully combines the resources of a large Multi-Academy Trust with the historic prestige of a City Livery Company.
 It is best suited to families who prioritize high academic standards and want their children to benefit from a modern, inquiry-based curriculum like the IB.
 Families interested in this option can use the Saved Schools feature to manage their shortlist and track application deadlines.

 Yes, it is considered an exceptional school.
 It holds an Outstanding rating from Ofsted, confirmed in October 2024.
-KS2 results consistently exceed England averages, with 92% of pupils meeting expected standards in 2024.
-The school ranks in the top 10% of primary schools in England.
+In the current 2024-25 / 2025 dataset, 90% of pupils meet expected standards in reading, writing and mathematics combined, and the school remains within the top 10% of primary schools in England on current FindMySchool rankings.

 The school does not have a fixed catchment boundary, but it uses distance as a primary tie-breaker.
 Given that there are nearly four applicants for every place, most successful applicants live in the immediate vicinity of Eastcote Road.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.